dark-knight37/hmi-evaluation-framework/MIDas4CS23_replication/readme.md

 # MIDas4CS23 paper replication package
 This folder is devoted to contain the support material useful for replicating the research published in the paper *Inferring Emotional Models from Human-Machine Speech Interactions*.

-At this date, this paper has been submitted to the MIDas4CS - First Workshop on the Modelling and Implementation of Digital Twins for Complex Systems1st https://midas4cs.github.io/2023/#four
+At this date, this paper has been submitted to the MIDas4CS - First Workshop on the Modelling and Implementation of Digital Twins for Complex Systems https://midas4cs.github.io/2023/#four

 Please, refer to the paper to fully understand the meaning of the items reported in this repository.
 In case the paper is not published yet, contact stefano.marrone@unicampania.it for information.